-A simple meal of scones, tea sandwiches, sweets and tea, you can easily turn the meal into Valentine’s Day treat.
+With a simple meal of scones, tea sandwiches, sweets and tea, you can quickly turn the meal into Valentine’s Day treat.
 It is as simple as using a heart-shaped cookie cutter.
-Perhaps there has been Valentine’s Day cookie baking for school and you already have a cookie-cutter lying around.
-Make a few heart-shaped sandwiches and treats and you are done.
+Perhaps there has been Valentine’s Day cookie baking for school, and you already have a cookie cutter lying around.
+Make a few heart-shaped sandwiches and treats, and you are done.
 Once you get the hang of tea, check out my Online Guide to Afternoon Tea to host all of your friends.
-Not just for ladies any more men are even doing business over tea in London, in lieu of lunch or cocktails.
+Not just for ladies any men are even doing business over tea in London, in lieu of lunch or cocktails.

 You can’t eat Roses…or can you?

 Besides, you can’t eat roses.
-Well, if you are able to find an organic florist which can provide you with pesticide free roses, you can make rosewater and jam from the petals which you can use in baking.
+Well, if you can find an organic florist who can provide you with pesticide-free roses, you can make rosewater and jam from the petals you can use in baking.

 Food is the Language of Love

 Remember when Matthew first proposed to Mary over sandwiches in Season 1?
-Sharing even a simple meal can be special, and when you make it yourself you literally are taking the time to show your love.
-If you are challenged in the kitchen and your partner loves Downton Abbey, a tea party is a perfect gift on Valentine’s Day or any time of year.
+Sharing even a simple meal can be special, and when you make it yourself, you are taking the time to show your love.
+If you are challenged in the kitchen, and your partner loves Downton Abbey, a tea party is a perfect gift on Valentine’s Day or any time of year.
 And yes, there is such a thing as ‘champagne” or “celebration” tea where you an enjoy a sparkling wine.

 My Book on Entertaining Downton

-Signed Copies: While you will be able to download my book from Amazon this is the only place you can purchase a signed copy.
+Signed Copies: While you can download my book from Amazon this is the only place to purchase a signed copy.
 Your purchase will be protected by PayPal’s secure technology.

 Where to get Tea Stuff